foryouandyourcustomers/azapim/README.md

         name (api id) of the api to deploy (env var: APIID) -apipath string
-        the api path relative to the apim service (env var: APIPATH) -apiserviceurl string
+        the api path relative to the apim service (env var: APIPATH) -apiproducts string
+        Comma separated list of products to assign the API to, Attention: tool isnt removing API from ANY products at the moment (env var: APIPRODUCTS) - OPTIONAL
+  -apiserviceurl string
         Absolute URL of the backend service implementing this API (env var: APISERVICEURL) -apiversion string